Weekly Columns and Op-Eds

 Democrats' latest attack on the American economy has arrived – to the tune of $3.5 trillion in new spending and tax increases.
 This, on top of the record levels of inflation, is unraveling the job growth and prosperity we were able to achieve under the last Administration.

 Throughout American history, the burden of keeping our great nation free and secure has largely fallen on the shoulders of the men and women bravely serving in our Armed Forces.
+The care we provide to our veterans reflects our gratitude for the courageous servicemen and women who selflessly risk their lives in the protection of others, and it is my responsibility to ensure that the federal government keeps its commitment to provide our veterans with the respect and highest level of care they deserve.

 For the past 20 years, our men and women have served heroically in Afghanistan to protect both global security and the shared interests of our allies across the world.
 Now, President Biden risks making their sacrifices all for naught with his most recent display of failed leadership.

 Last week, Congressman Glenn "GT" Thompson, the Ranking Member of the House Agriculture Committee, joined me in Central Washington to hear firsthand from farmers in our district about the challenges they are facing.
+While GT certainly appreciated the diversity of product Washington produces, the takeaway from all our meetings was clear: our farmers are in desperate need of a reliable workforce.

 For months, activists and bureaucrats alike have told the American people to "believe in science" – to take the pandemic seriously, to practice social distancing and handwashing, and to wear masks and get vaccinated.
+I have consistently called for these same things, and thanks to the remarkable efforts of private industry and government regulators through Operation Warp Speed, we are fortunate that Washington State has one of the highest vaccination rates in the country, with 57.3% of the population fully vaccinated, exceeding the national average of 49.8%.

 This summer, with severe drought and hot temperatures throughout the West, the threat of wildfires is once again at the forefront of everyone's minds.
 Tens of thousands of acres in Washington alone are burning, and it's not even August.